INSTALLATION & OPERATION

 Guinevere: 42 inches wide by 32 inches deep

 Once your pad or hearth installation is complete you can place your fireplace.
-Remove the stack from firebox.
+Remove the stack from the firebox.
 Your fireplace will come on a sturdy pallet in order to safely get the fireplace close to its final placement.
 It is not recommended to remove the fireplace from the pallet until it is placed next to the slab or hearth.
-The pallet will insure proper weight displacement of the fireplace when coming across rough terrain.
-On the rear of the firebox there will be 2 fork pockets to lift the fireplace from its pallet and place onto the slab or hearth.
+The pallet will ensure proper weight displacement of the fireplace when coming across rough terrain.
+On the rear of the firebox, there will be 2 fork pockets to lift the fireplace from its pallet and place onto the slab or hearth.
 It is advisable to center the fireplace on your slab or hearth for equal weight distribution.
 The stack needs to be placed at this point.
-Make sure it is centered on the opening in the top of the firebox.
+Make sure it is centered on the opening at the top of the firebox.
 It is not necessary to mortar the stack.
 When you complete your facing with cultured stone, cultured brick or stucco it will lock in and seal your stack.
-The King Arthur has a 2 piece stack to accommodate the larger firebox.
+King Arthur has a 2 piece stack to accommodate the larger firebox.

 It is recommended at this point before the facing is applied to build a few small fires.
 Make sure you have a proper chimney cap installed.
 Your King Of Hearths fireplace already has the firebrick installed.
 You can burn right on the bottom of the fireplace or install a log grate if you wish.
 This preburn is recommended to temper the unit.
 All materials including concrete will react to heat.
-This process will help bring the materials to a near final rest before the facing is applied.
+This process will help bring the materials to a near-final rest before the facing is applied.
 Your fireplace is meant to burn wood.
 Burning garbage, wood treated with preservatives or other materials can create temperatures much hotter than wood.
-In other words protect your investment.
-Never use gasoline or diesel fuel to start your fireplace.
-The preferred method would be using cardboard or kindling for starter.
+In other words, protect your investment.
+NEVER use gasoline or diesel fuel to start your fireplace.
+The preferred method would be using cardboard or kindling for a starter.

-Everyone associated with The King Of Hearths wants to insure that you are happy with your new fireplace.
+Everyone associated with The King Of Hearths wants to ensure that you are happy with your new fireplace.
 We would appreciate your comments and would like to see pictures of your completed project.
 Our idea is to create an outdoor atmosphere that you and those people important to you will remember as special times.

-* Stress Cracks in fireplaces and ovens are micro fractures that are a normal occurrence and do not affect the structural integrity of the unit, nor are grounds for rejection
+* Stress Cracks in fireplaces and ovens are micro-fractures that are a normal occurrence and do not affect the structural integrity of the unit, nor are grounds for rejection.